SarahRadulovich-school/FitbitWebApplication/README.md

 __Final project for C#__

 BeatEven is a site that helps you workout!
-You can select up to 3 different types of workouts, and we will tell you how hard to work and for how long.
+You can select up to 3 different types of workouts, and we will tell you how hard to work - with a Rate of Percieved Exertion (RPE) level - and for how long.

+__What is RPE?__

+RPE is a scale that defines how much physical effort a person is exerting.
+The scale goes from 1-10, 10 being the person's maximum effort.
+While BeatEven does give a rough estimation of what the user should be doing during an interval (like "Walk Slowly" or "Sprint as hard as you can"), each person's level of fitness differs.
+RPE is a better way to measure how hard somebody is working.

+Here are the definitions for each level on the scale:

+1   - Lightest-level of activity, such as sitting on the couch or sleeping.
+2-3 - Light activity.
+You can carry a complete conversation and maintain this level for hours 4-6 - Moderate Activity.
+You can hold a short conversation, but you're breathing heavily.
+7-8 - Vigorous Activity.
+You're short of breath and can only speak a sentence at a time.
+You're starting
+        to get uncomfortable.
+9   - Very Hard Activity.
+You can barely breathe and can only speak a few words at a time.
+It's really
+        hard to keep this up.
+10  - Max Effort Activity.
+You're completely out of breath and unable to talk.
+It feels almost
+        impossible to keep going and this can't be maintained for more than a very short period of time.

 __Login__